safdar-azeem/commit-master/README.md

 yarn global add commit-master
 ```

+## Visual Studio Code Extension

+If you prefer to use this workflow inside Visual Studio Code, install the [Auto Commit Master extension](https://marketplace.visualstudio.com/items?itemName=SafdarAzeem.auto-commit-master) from the Visual Studio Marketplace.

+The extension provides the Visual Studio Code experience, while this package provides the `autocommit` and `commitspan` terminal commands.

 ## How to Use

 Open your Git project in the terminal, or navigate to the project directory: